Sajjan Raj Vaidya

-Sajjan Raj Vaidya (सज्जन राज वैद्य) is a Nepali singer and a full stack web developer at ABC Company Limited and studied at KUSOM.
+Sajjan Raj Vaidya (सज्जन राज वैद्य) is a Nepali singer.
 He released his debut single, "Aaja Matra", in 2014 and rose to prominence after the release of his singles "Hawaijahaj" (2016) and "Chitthi Bhitra" (2018).
 One of his most widely known singles is "Hataarindai, Bataasindai".
 His release, titled "BLYHL", was released in February 2020.
 His song, "Phutki Janey Jovan" released on 16 May 2020 shows various clips of people during the COVID-19 pandemic all around the world, with a special emphasis on Nepali people.